 Kevin R. White, a spokesman for SandRidge, didn’t return a telephone message seeking comment.

 Ward, 53, was paid $25.3 million in salary, bonus, stock awards and other compensation last year, exceeding that of Chevron Corp.
-(CVX) CEO John S. Watson, who heads a company with a market value 76 times larger than SandRidge.
+(CVX:US) CEO John S. Watson, who heads a company with a market value 76 times larger than SandRidge.

 Ward has defended SandRidge’s strategy, including the Permian Basin auction.
 Selling the reserves will allow SandRidge to concentrate on the Mississippian formation in Oklahoma and Kansas, where rates of return are higher, Ward said.
 Analysts have said the Mississippian is worth less because it produces more natural gas than the company’s Permian fields.